-As required by the Conflict Minerals Rule, for 2015, we conducted a "reasonable country of origin inquiry" ("RCOI").
+As provided for in the Conflict Minerals Rule, for 2016, we conducted a "reasonable country of origin inquiry" ("RCOI").
 Our RCOI was reasonably designed to determine in good faith whether any of the 3TG in our in-scope products originated in the DRC or an adjoining country or from recycled or scrap sources.
-For our RCOI, we utilized the management systems contemplated by Step One of the OECD Guidance (as later defined) and the supplier engagement process contemplated by Step Two of the OECD Guidance.
+For our RCOI, we utilized the management systems contemplated by Step One of the OECD Guidance and the supplier engagement process contemplated by Step Two of the OECD Guidance.
 These steps and the related activities are discussed under "Due Diligence Program Execution."

 Our personnel determined which of our products were potentially in-scope for purposes of the Conflict Minerals Rule through product specifications, bills of material, visual inspection, supplier inquiries and other information known to us.
 We also examined the degree of influence that we had over the materials, parts, ingredients and components of the products.
-Our inquiry included approximately 123 suppliers that we determined to potentially be in-scope for 2015 (referred to herein as the "Suppliers").
+Our inquiry included approximately 123 suppliers that we determined to potentially be in-scope for 2016 (referred to herein as the "Suppliers").

-As discussed under "Product, Smelter and Refiner and Country of Origin Information," for 2015, the Suppliers identified to us 285 smelters and refiners as having processed the necessary 3TG contained within our in-scope products.
+As discussed under "Product, Smelter and Refiner and Country of Origin Information," for 2016, the Suppliers identified to us 297 smelters and refiners as having processed the necessary 3TG contained within our in-scope products.
 Our conclusions concerning mineral origin are derived from information made available by the Conflict-Free Sourcing Initiative (the "CFSI") to its members.

-Pursuant to the Conflict Minerals Rule, based on the results of our reasonable country of origin inquiry, we were required to conduct due diligence for 2015.
+Pursuant to the Conflict Minerals Rule, based on the results of our reasonable country of origin inquiry, we conducted due diligence for 2016.
 These due diligence efforts are discussed below.